Compare rates on car insurance.

 Here are additional tips you can follow to help reduce your Auto Insurance premiums:

 - Speak to a Broker: If you don't fully understand what your options are as an Auto Insurance consumer, it is in your best interest to speak with a registered Insurance Broker.
-At My Insurance Broker all of our brokers are licenced and are required by law to provide you the best advice possible and we work with you to ensure you get the best coverage available at a price you want.
+At My Insurance Broker all of our brokers are licensed and are required by law to provide you the best advice possible and we work with you to ensure you get the best coverage available at a price you want.
 Hint: 1 (855) 482-5001

 - Bundle and Save: Do you own a home or condo, rent an apartment, condo or home?
 If you do, by bundling your Auto Insurance with your Home, Condo, or Tenants, policy you save!